Inheriting money and assets

 Lodging the deceased individual’s final tax return

-When a person passes away, their tax affairs need to be finalized by lodging a final tax return on their behalf.
+When a person passes away, their tax affairs need to be finalised by lodging a final tax return on their behalf.
 The executor or LPR is responsible for preparing and lodging this return.
 The final tax return covers the period from the beginning of the financial year up to the date of the deceased’s death.

 The final tax return should include all income earned by the deceased up to their date of death, including salary, business income, investment income, and any other applicable income sources.
 Deductions and offsets that the deceased individual would have been entitled to can also be claimed.
 It’s essential to gather accurate and comprehensive records of the deceased’s income and expenses to ensure the final tax return reflects their financial situation accurately.